Navigating the Northwest

 The grass is always greener in Washington State!
-Dubbed “the evergreen state” Washington is the perfect place to go for that much needed getaway.
+Dubbed “the evergreen state,” Washington is the perfect place to go for that much-needed getaway.
 It has big cities with bright lights and bustling nightlife, and large, sprawling natural parks for just a little bit of serenity.

 Be sure to check out the famous space needle so you can literally see all that Seattle has to offer.
 Alongside its name to fame in the technological game, Seattle is also known for having some of the best coffee in the United States.
 Grab a warm cup of Joe, and get ready to explore your new favorite city in Washington!

 There are paths to explore, water to enjoy, and enough of a town to make you feel at home without the stresses of it.
-Kirkland is a great place to bring the whole family for a fun, relaxing weekend away.
+Kirkland is a great place to bring the whole family for a fun, relaxing weekend getaway.

 Answer the call of the Pacific!
 Ocean Shores is a gorgeous stretch of coastal land that features a charming, inviting beach town.

 This is the perfect place for a relaxing vacation spent underneath the warming sun.
-Here you won’t feel any big city chaos, or much of any daytime stress: simply you, yourself, and the lapping waves.
+Here you won’t feel any big city chaos or much of any daytime stress: simply you, yourself, and the lapping waves.

 Most things in Lake Chelan are centered around two of the best things: nature and wine tasting.
-And there is plenty of both year round!
-Lake Chelan features the back end of the North Cascades Mountain Range, and settles it all on a shimmering, exquisite lake.
+And there is plenty of both year-round!
+Lake Chelan features the back end of the North Cascades Mountain Range and settles it all on a shimmering, exquisite lake.

 Most visitors would even recommend opting for a ride on one of the seaplanes, as this will take you not just to the Namesake Lake, but on it!

 Second only to Seattle, Spokane is one of the largest cities in Washington.
-This city resides further inland than some of Washington’s other names to fame and can be found right up on the border on Idaho.
+This city resides further inland than some of Washington’s other names to fame and can be found right up on the border of Idaho.

 This is a great place to go and explore the city!
-Here you will find interesting museums, delicious restaurants and even some truly unique breweries that have been making a name for themselves throughout the years.
+Here you will find interesting museums, delicious restaurants, and even some truly unique breweries that have been making a name for themselves throughout the years.

 Just outside of Seattle, Mount Rainier opens up into slopes of ethereal natural beauty.
 This is one site where “gorgeous” is just the beginning.
-Here you will encounter some of the wonders of nature such as dense, thick forests teeming with life, and the reflection of mountains on small inter-park streams.
+Here you will encounter some of the wonders of nature, such as dense, thick forests teeming with life and the reflection of mountains on small inter-park streams.

 This is also the location of Washington’s highest mountain!
 Yes, its title character has the highest peak in this Northwest state and draws climbers and hikers to its base in droves.
 Check out Mount Rainier if you are looking for a challenging, breathtakingly beautiful adventure.

-Here the paths wind up and down the mountain to give you some of the most spectacular views in all of Washington.
+Here, the paths wind up and down the mountain to give you some of the most spectacular views in all of Washington.

-Settled between the two major cities Portland, Oregon and Seattle, Washington Mount St. Helens is an attraction not to be missed.
+Settled between the two major cities Portland, Oregon, and Seattle, Washington, Mount St. Helens is an attraction not to be missed.

 There are trails upon trails of hiking paths, kayaking, canoeing, orca-watching, running, biking, climbing, and so much more to explore.

-There is also a San Juan National Historical Park available for use so be sure to check out the pride and joy of San Juan Island.
+There is also a San Juan National Historical Park available for use, so be sure to check out the pride and joy of San Juan Island.

-There are thick, lush forests with numerous hiking trails and of course, the title attraction: the massive Snoqualmie waterfall at the center of it all.
+There are thick, lush forests with numerous hiking trails and, of course, the title attraction: the massive Snoqualmie waterfall at the center of it all.